 - Payments or gifts that seem excessive

 If you believe that your loved one has been the victim of financial abuse in any way, contacting an attorney for help is the best thing you can do.
-They can gather the needed evidence for the case to ensure the responsible parties are punished.
+Steve Watrel has has over 30 years of experience handling nursing home abuse and can effectively gather the needed evidence for the case to ensure the responsible parties are punished.
+Contact us today for a consultation.